-The Networking By Association Technique
+The Networking by Association Technique

 When you speak with this contact person, make it clear that you are a student member of the association and are seeking help in locating entry level employment.
 Most association members feel a professional obligation toward helping others get started in the field.
-You often will be given the names of companies and other individuals to contact.
+You often will be given the names of employers and individuals to contact.
 Or the person may offer to contact them on your behalf.
 Either way, you now have a "warm call" instead of a "cold call" into prime hiring companies in your target geographical area.

 If you are prone to forgetting a person's name, get in the habit of asking people to repeat their names to you and ask for a spelling if it is an uncommon or unusual name.
 Asking the person to repeat their name is a very common name memory technique which also serves as a compliment to the person, since you are telling them that you consider their name important enough to remember.
 It is an excellent way to make a positive first impression.

-Follow up on all contacts made at such meetings with a phone call or letter.
+Follow up on all contacts made at such meetings with a phone call or email.
 Again, it will broaden your network exponentially since nearly all the people you meet are connected to others who are able to help.

 Don't forget your association membership directory.
 It can provide you with a series of warm calls in tracking down potential employers.
-Be sure to mention you are a student member of the association--it's an instant icebreaker!
+Be sure to mention you are a student member of the association—it's an instant icebreaker!